Approved via electronic vote October 15, 2021.

 The NSCAC shall meet on a quarterly basis, with each meeting being scheduled at the end of the previous meeting (Upon agreement of dates and times by a majority of those present).

 Each Jurisdiction, as identified heretofore, shall be permitted selection of up to four supplier/provider representatives to serve on the Committee.
 Each respective state and/or association shall determine the terms and conditions of its supplier representatives.

-The Committee shall elect a Chairman, Vice-Chairman, Secretary and Treasurer who shall serve a one-year term if elected by Committee.
+The Committee shall elect a Chair, Vice-Chair, Secretary and Treasurer who shall serve a two-year term if elected by Committee.
 Contiguous terms are appropriate if approved by the council.
 There is no limit established by Committee members or leadership to serve.
 The Chair or Vice-Chair must be a provider of DMEPOS.
 The Secretary or Treasurer must be a provider of DMEPOS.
 The only exception will be if there is a lack of 50% of provider nominees.
 Nominations must come from the Council membership.
 Elections will be held the last quarter meeting in odd years.
 Installation of officers will be the first quarter meeting of even years.

 The Committee shall engage an Administrative Services group to handle all clerical and accounting functions within the Committee.
 Fees and terms will be negotiated annually by the Chairman and approve by the Committee.

 Each Jurisdiction DME MAC/DMERC Council shall be assessed an annual fee of $1,250* to cover the operational costs incurred by the Committee.

 Allied members, such as national/regional/small suppliers/providers, national associations, vendors and manufacturers will be assessed an annual fee of $500* to cover the operational costs incurred by the Committee.
 Allied members are allowed to vote on Council business.

 * Fees may change depending on the financial needs of the Committee by majority vote of the official representatives from each state present at the time.